Tais-A/Tais-A/README.md

 ⭑I'm currently learning about everything.
 ⭒I'm a full time adventure seeker.
 ⭑I'm half a coder and half an architect (the kind that designs real physical house).
-⭒I aspire to be a great developer woman.
+⭒I aspire to be a great female software developer.

 ⭑Ask me about anything
    I probably do not know the answer to your questions,